 Policy-based mode – Operations are blocked.

 Learning mode – Operations are enabled and a rule is created after each operation.
 Rules created in this mode can be viewed in the Rule editor, but their priority is lower than the priority of rules created manually or rules created in the automatic mode.
 When you select Learning mode from the HIPS Filtering mode drop down menu, the Learning mode will end at setting will become available.
-Select the time span that you want to engage learning mode for, the maximum duration is 14 days.
+Select the duration that you want to engage learning mode, the maximum duration is 14 days.
 When the specified duration has passed, you will be prompted to edit the rules created by HIPS while it was in learning mode.
 You can also choose a different filtering mode, or postpone the decision and continue using learning mode.